risarora/Cloud-Notes/Week2.md

 ## AWS Data Related Services

 * Introduction to Week 2
-* AWS Data Lake Related Services
+### AWS Data Lake Related Services

+The datalake services can be divided in theree aspects..
+* Data storage and cataloging aspect.
+* Data movement aspect.
+* Data analytics and processing aspect

+Data Lake has decoupled layers which allows for users to manage and scale and secure each individual building block of it independently

 * Amazon S3
 * AWS Glue Data Catalog
 * Reading: Amazon S3 and Glue Data Catalog